joepopop/my-data-science-portfolio/README.md

 Summary:

-A betting simulation on matches in the top 5 European football leagues between 2017-2022 was run based on four hypertuned machine learning models trained on fixture and odds data.
+A betting simulation on matches in the top 5 European football leagues between 2017-2022 was run based on four hypertuned machine learning models trained on fixtures and odds data.

 Results: